laurenchen0631/English-Learning/TOEFL TPO/Speaking/TPO 4/Set 2.md

 First off, it is more convenient for a lot of people in the world.
 For example, I'd like to use some websites, such as Coursera and Udemy.
 I can learn many knowledge from those kind of websites without going abroad, not mention to paying expensive tuition.

 Secondly, the resource can be reserved.
-Be specific, once a professor recorded the video of a course, he can reuse the videos without wasting the time to teach the same material again and again.
+To be specific, once a professor recorded the video of a course, he can reuse the videos without wasting the time to teach the same material again and again.
 Furthermore, if the course is out-of-date, the professor only has to replace part of course with new content.

 That's why I think that offering academic courses over the Internet is a better opinion than learning in traditional classroom.